ropensci/drake/README.md

 ![](graph.png)

 When you call `make(my_plan, jobs = 4)`, the work proceeds in chronological order from left to right.
 The items are built or imported column by column in sequence, and up-to-date targets are skipped.
 Within each column, the targets/objects are all independent of each other conditional on the previous steps, so they are distributed over the 4 available parallel jobs/workers.
 Assuming the targets are rate-limiting (as opposed to imported objects), the next `make(..., jobs = 4)` should be faster than `make(..., jobs = 1)`, but it would be superfluous to use more than 4 jobs.
+See function `max_useful_jobs()` to suggest the number of jobs, taking into account which targets are already up to date.

 As for how the parallelism is implemented, you can choose from multiple built-in backends.